 Other Treatments

-No definitive studies have been done on the efficacy of commercially available products, such as pressure wraps (e.g. Thundershirts and Anxiety Wraps) and pheromones, in assisting thunderstorm phobic dogs.
-There is also a commercially available cape called The Storm Defender Cape, which is said to reduce the static charge, i.e. static electricity (electrometric radiation) that some storm phobic dogs may adversely react to.
-Also, commercially available are sprays and diffusers that are said to calm a dog because it may mimic the pheromones released by a dog’s mom.
+No definitive studies have been done on the efficacy of commercially available products, such as pressure wraps (e.g., Thundershirts and Anxiety Wraps) and pheromones, in assisting thunderstorm-phobic dogs.
+There is also a commercially available cape called The Storm Defender Cape, which is said to reduce the static charge, i.e., static electricity (electrometric radiation) that some storm-phobic dogs may adversely react to.
+Also, commercially available sprays and diffusers are said to calm a dog because they may mimic the pheromones released by a dog’s mom.

 The average cost for treating thunderstorm phobia in dogs is $250-$1650.